droid85real/obsidian/JAVA 1.md

     public void enqueue(int data) throws QueueFullException {
         if (size == this.data.length) {
             // throw new QueueFullException();
-            doubleCapacity();
-            // Note: dynamically increases capacity instead of throwing an error }
+            doubleCapacity(); // dynamically increases capacity instead of throwing an error }
-        if (size == 0) {
+        if (size == 0) { // first element added, front must be initialized
             front = 0;
-            // Note: first element added, front must be initialized }
+        }

         size++;
         // rear = (rear + 1) % this.data.length; instead of below rear++ and if we can write this
         rear++;
-        if (this.rear == this.data.length) {
+        if (this.rear == this.data.length) { // handles circular indexing manually
             rear = 0;
         }

-        // Note: handles circular indexing manually
-        this.data[rear] = data;
-        // Note: assigns new data at the calculated rear position }
+        this.data[rear] = data; // assigns new data at the calculated rear position }

     private void doubleCapacity() {